Full disclosure, Farkel is one of my all-time favourite group games. I love this game, and am very excited to share it with you.

 Coupled with one or more reflection strategies, here are some sample questions you could use to process your group’s experience after playing this thoroughly entertaining and enthralling dice game:

 The inspiration for Farkel was sourced from my friend, mentor and adventure programming guru Karl Rohnke, who first introduced me to the game.
-His enthusiasm and sheer joy in play will forever drive my desire to keep the Farkel spirit alive.
+His enthusiasm and sheer joy in playing Farkel will forever drive my desire to keep the game’s spirit alive.
 As always, with my eternal gratitude.

 Ten of the best no-prop, interactive ‘get-to-know-you’ games & activities.
 100% fun, your group will love ’em.
 Our most successful giveaway, 10,000+ downloads so far…